 An online training and competency programme developed jointly with the Chartered Insurance Institute (CII) and BIBA.
 Through broker specific assessments, broker ASSESS provides an objective measure of employees’ knowledge and understanding.
 It helps to identify gaps for learning purposes so that compliance with training and competence requirements can be continuously reviewed and maintained.
 The system also provides the learning material to meet these learning needs.
 A free 14 day trial is available by contacting BIBA’s membership department.

 Whatever type of insurance you need to find, BIBA can connect you with a broker who can help.
-Please use the search below or call our Find a Broker Service on 0370 950 1790.
+Please use the search below or call our Find Insurance Service on 0370 950 1790.